The Secrets of a Successful Get Out The Vote Operation

 Precinct chairs should start calling voters as early as possible.
 Yes, months before Election Day or possible a year out if your campaign is up and running that far in advance.

 Have the precinct chairs introduce themselves as volunteers for your campaign.
 Ask voters if they have any questions or would be interested in talking with you.
-This step should be repeated 2-3 times leading up to the Election.
+This step should be repeated two to three times leading up to the Election.

 These key steps will allow a voter to become comfortable with your volunteer and are much more likely to take a call or greet them at the door versus a complete stranger.